 UKPC tickets must follow strict rules on signage, timing, and wording.
 Upload yours and get a professional appeal letter ready to send to UKPC or POPLA.

 Appeal your UKPC parking ticket with a professional letter targeting the specific defects on your notice.
-Parking Mate AI checks signage, timing, and procedure.
+Parking Mate UK checks signage, timing, and procedure.

 Appealing a UKPC parking ticket is your right.
 A UKPC parking charge is a contractual claim, not a criminal fine, and you are entitled to challenge it.